-(3) Evaluating a supposed example of recapitulation in 6:12-14:

-(a) The Text: The sixth seal is very early in the cycles of judgment yet states amazingly, "I watched as the Lamb broke the sixth seal, and there was a great earthquake.
+- (3) Evaluating a supposed example of recapitulation in 6:12-14: - (a) The Text: The sixth seal is very early in the cycles of judgment yet states amazingly, "I watched as the Lamb broke the sixth seal, and there was a great earthquake.
 The sun became as dark as black cloth, and the moon became as red as blood.
-13Then the stars of the sky fell to the earth like green figs falling from a tree shaken by a strong wind.
-14The sky was rolled up like a scroll, and all of the mountains and islands were moved from their places" (6:12-14 NLT).
+13 Then the stars of the sky fell to the earth like green figs falling from a tree shaken by a strong wind.